natserrao/natserrao/README.md

 ## Hey there, I'm Natália ✨

 #### It's really nice to see you here! 💖
 I'm Natália, a Front-End developer from Manaus, Brazil.
+I'm passionate about travels, meet other cultures, learn new things everyday and pets!.
+I've started in technology since my high school, and I really enjoy make projects thinking about the user experience and design issues.

 <div align="center">
   <a href="https://github.com/natserrao">